gryphonshafer/cbqz-site/docs/tenants_and_essays/magistrate_best_practices.md

 QMs should always assume appeals are valid and that the prior ruling was incorrect until the QM can prove otherwise by direct reference to the rule book, query data, and source material.
 A QM’s response to an appeal must directly reference evidence unless it’s obvious to the QM that they made a mistake; then just correct the mistake.

 Before the QM moves on, the QM should ensure 100% of teams, coaches, and quizzers agree with the ruling.

+### Magistrate Discretion

+There may be times when a QM must handle exceptional situations whose best solution the rules might otherwise preclude.
+For example, if quiz a quizzer on a team that has no timeout remaining feels suddenly ill and needs to take a break, the QM may believe the best solution would be to call a “general timeout” that’s not included explicitly in the rules.

+The rules provides that QMs may exercise discretion regarding the handling of circumstances unforeseen by these rules.
+However, QMs should take care to exercise this discretion as fairly as possible.
+QMs should take into account the implications to all other quizzers, including those not quizzing in the room at the time and those not quizzing even at the meet.

+Whenever a QM invokes this “Magistrate Discretion” clause, the QM should note the circumstances, then afterward, when convenient, communicate the circumstances to the full magisterium.

 ## Migration to Excellence